microsoft/TouchDevelop/README.md

 Build:

-    export TD_SOURCE_MAPS=1 # optional, will slow down your build significantly jake
+    export TD_SOURCE_MAPS=1 # optional, will slow down your build jake

 ## Running

 After building, you can run TouchDevelop from a local node server by running:

-    jake run
-    # or, if port 80 is already used on your machine
-    jake run[8080]
+    jake local

+The local instance can be accessed at `http://localhost:4242/editor/local/`.

 ## Tests